ShrRa/interpython_hpc/_episodes/21-cpu-sequential.md

  {: .output}

 Depending on your processor, this code may take up to a couple of seconds to execute.
 Summation is one of those operations that can be vectorized.
-Instead of looping in Python, we can hand the whole array to a function that knows how to perform the sum in optimized `C` code.
-In Python, the `numpy.sum` function does exactly that, using highly optimized vectorization libraries under the hood.
-Many other NumPy functions also use vectorization—examples include mean, max, dot, and array-wide arithmetic operations.
+In Python, if we loop over an array element by element, the interpreter has to execute each iteration in Python’s high-level code, which adds overhead and slows things down.
+In contrast, C is a low-level, compiled language, meaning its instructions are executed directly by the CPU without the overhead of Python’s interpreter.
+Vectorization in this context means that instead of performing the sum one element at a time in Python, we hand the entire array to a function like `numpy.sum`, which is implemented in optimized C code.
+This function can take advantage of CPU-level optimizations, such as processing multiple elements at once (using SIMD instructions) and reducing loop overhead.
+In essence, vectorization allows Python to delegate heavy computations to fast, compiled code, giving a huge speed-up while letting us write clean, high-level Python code.

 ~~~
 total = np.sum(array)